nheyn/express-react-router/README.md

 var reactRouterMiddleware = ExpressReactRouter.createExpressRouter({
 	routes: routes,		// [Required] React Router routes
-	props: { },			// [Optional] Props to send to the upper level componet in the route
 	responseHandler: function(reactHtmlString, req, res) {				// [Required]
 		// Send the 'reactHtmlString' to the client (using express res) },